korycfitz/puppy-collector/README.md

 - Iterate on the current styling.
 - AAU, I want to be able to reset my password if I forget it, so that I can regain access to my account.
 - AAU, I want to be able to upload images, so that I can include the image as a property in the Puppy model.
-- AAU, I want to be able to click a link on the nav bar, so that I can view other user's puppies.
+- AAU, I want to be able to click a link tag on the navigation bar, so that I can view other user's puppies.

 ## ✍️ Authors